NlightNFotis/Fotix/README.md

 ## Known bugs

- - When a fork()-ed process attemtps to run, we get a page fault, and a kernel panic
+ - When a fork()-ed process attemtps to run, we get a page fault, which results on a kernel panic.

 LICENSE
 ========